patrady/99Bottles/Chapter4.md

 Great refactoring to cleanup the `number - 1` with `successor(number)`!

 Surprisingly the metrics got worse once the refactoring was done compared to Shameless Green!
 Despite the complexity score, the code _is_ better.
 An improvement has been made that is invisible to static analysis tools.
+What's important is that you have identified the domain objects that create the verses.

 ## 4.10 Closing Statement